zhengxiangyun/solrj-component/README.md

-This is a component of solrj
+It is an extensible component developed by Java for Solr.

+Based on SolrJ.